Infinite Context in LLMs for Coding

 [X]

-But even in distributed systems, this distributed connectivity is tightly defined and builds a traceable surface:
+Even in distributed systems, distributed connectivity is tightly defined and topology:

 A: